metamode/synkafka/README.md

 We do take care to take advantage of Kafka's pipelining in the protocol though such that multiple stores cna be sending batches to same broker on single connection at same time.

+== Limitations

+ * Only some of the API is implemented currently - only enough to discover where partitions are and produce to them.
+ * API is low-level and requires external work (queuing, multithreading) to get good performance.

 == Usage